Menopause and High Blood Pressure-What Every Woman Needs to Know

 Heart Health in Menopause

 Menopause doesn’t just affect your blood pressure.
-The decline in estrogen also impacts other cardiovascular risk factors, such as cholesterol levels.
+The drop in estrogen can also affect other risk factors for heart health, like cholesterol levels.
 As estrogen levels drop, cholesterol levels (especially LDL or “bad” cholesterol) tend to rise by 10-15%, further raising the risk of heart disease.

-Check out: Menopause and Cholesterol: Nourishing Choices to Boost Heart Health
+Check out: Menopause and Cholesterol: Key Diet Strategies to Focus On

-Many women also experience abdominal weight gain during menopause, which is linked to metabolic syndrome—a collection of conditions, including high blood pressure, that elevate the risk for cardiovascular events.
+Many women also experience abdominal weight gain during menopause, which is linked to metabolic syndrome—a set of conditions, including high blood pressure, that increase the risk of heart problems.

-One interesting finding?
-Hot flashes might actually be a clue.
-Studies suggest that women who experience frequent or severe hot flashes could be at a higher risk for cardiovascular disease.
+One interesting clue?
+Hot flashes.
+Studies show that women who have severe hot flashes might also have a higher risk for heart disease.

 Lifestyle Changes to Support Blood Pressure

-Many women find that lifestyle adjustments can significantly help manage blood pressure during menopause.
+Lifestyle adjustments can help manage blood pressure during menopause.

-Sleep Quality: Menopausal sleep disturbances, such as night sweats or insomnia, can elevate blood pressure.
-Practicing good sleep hygiene, like establishing a regular bedtime routine or using relaxation techniques such as deep breathing, may help improve your blood pressure.
+- Sleep Quality: Menopausal sleep issues, such as night sweats or insomnia, can raise blood pressure.
+Try good sleep habits like a set bedtime or relaxing techniques like deep breathing before bed.

-Quit Smoking: Smoking increases the risk of hypertension(high blood pressure) and heart disease.
-If you smoke, quitting can have significant heart health benefits.
+- Quit Smoking: Smoking increases the risk of high blood pressure and heart disease.
+If you smoke, quitting can bring major heart health benefits.

 Diet for High Blood Pressure

-In addition to the above lifestyle changes, adopting a heart-healthy diet can significantly help lower blood pressure and support overall cardiovascular health.
+Alongside lifestyle changes, a heart-healthy eating style can help lower blood pressure and support your heart overall.

-One highly recommended approach is the Mediterranean diet, which emphasizes whole grains, fruits, vegetables, healthy fats (like olive oil), and lean proteins, such as vegetable proteins and fish.
+The # 1 eating approach I recommend in menopause is the Mediterranean diet.
+It focuses on whole grains, fruits, vegetables, healthy fats (like olive oil), and lean proteins, such as plant-based proteins and fish.

 Studies show that following this dietary pattern can lower blood pressure and improve heart health.
 Here’s why: